 The study "The State of Fashion" highlights the fashion megatrend 2020 "Sustainability #1": The growing need of consumers for more sustainable products - even in times of the Black Swan Event

-Sustainability #1 basically stands for the growing need of consumers for more sustainable products.
-In addition to all innovative models of upcycling and recycling to combat fashion waste, it is emphasized that overproduction and excessive consumption of clothing are the central problems of the fashion industry.
+Sustainability # 1 basically stands for the growing need of consumers more sustainable products.
+In addition to all innovative models of the Upcycling and recycling to combat fashion waste it is emphasized that the overproduction and the excessive consumption clothing are the central problems of the fashion industry.
 This also applies in times of Covid-19.

 Covid-19 - The Black Swan Event of the fashion industry

 The updated report shows the strong effects of the corona crisis on the fashion industry which is worth 2,5 trillion USD.
 According to this, the sales of the fashion industry should decrease by around 2020% in 30.
 Compared to the previous year, the losses of the luxury industry are expected to even reach 40%.
 Around 80% of listed fashion companies in Europe and North America are facing financial hardship and 65% of consumers are planning to spend less this year due to financial problems.
 Previously designed business strategies become redundant, managing directors face an unpredictable future and workers go through a tough time.
 The fashion business is simply defenseless.

 However, a look at the "New Normal" also shows light at the end of the tunnel.
 Due to this so-called Black Swan Event, certain trends and movements should accelerate, especially those in the area of sustainability.
 This includes, for example, the desire of consumers for radical transparency or the antipathy towards waste and the enormous waste of the fashion industry.
 But also the increasing demand for long-term season-less designs and for brands with strong values.
 This makes the fashion megatrend Sustainability # 1 even more important.

 Sustainability #1 Fashion Megatrend 2020